-However, a residential property must meet certain criteria in order to be eligible for the tax credit.
+However, a residential property must meet certain criteria to be eligible for the tax credit.
 These are as follows:

 - Various types of residential buildings are eligible for the 45L tax credit, including single family homes, multi-family dwellings, apartment buildings, townhouses, assisted living homes, and student housing facilities.

-- To be considered eligible, the residential property must be located in the United States.
+- The residential property must be located in the United States to be considered eligible.

 - The residential property must be no more than three stories above grade, not including underground parking space.
 In real estate, the term “above-grade” simply refers to the portion of a building that is above the ground.

-- The energy needed for heating and cooling the house should be at least 50 percent less than that needed to heat and cool a comparable property that was built in accordance with the 2006 IECC standards.
+- The energy needed for heating and cooling the house should be at least 50 percent less than that needed to heat and cool a comparable property that was built following the 2006 IECC standards.

 - At least 10 percent of the reduction in energy consumption should be attributable to the envelope components of the property, such as the floor, walls, windows, and roof.

-- In order to qualify for the 45L tax credit, a property must be designed solely for residential purposes.
-Hence, it should comprise a kitchen space, a living room, and at least one bedroom.
+- To qualify for the 45L tax credit, a property must be designed solely for residential purposes.
+Hence, it should comprise a kitchen, living room, and at least one bedroom.

-- There is no limit to the number of residential units for which you can claim the 45L tax credit, as long as the homes meet the required standards of energy efficiency.
+- There is no limit to the number of residential units for which you can claim the 45L tax credit as long as the homes meet the required energy efficiency standards.
 You could claim $2,000 for a single-family home or $1,000,000 for the 500 units in your recently completed condominium project.

 How To File For The 45L Tax Credit

-To file for the 45L tax credit, you must first obtain the necessary certifications to verify that the property meets all the above-mentioned standards of energy efficiency.
-These certifications must be obtained from an independent and qualified certifier, making use of the latest, IRS-approved software.
+To file for the 45L tax credit, you must first obtain the necessary certifications to verify that the property meets all the above-mentioned energy efficiency standards.
+These certifications must be obtained from an independent and qualified certifier using the latest, IRS-approved software.